bisq-network/bisq/doc/build.md

 In Windows the new crypto files need to be copied to `Java/jdk1.8.0_xxx/jre/lib/security` AND `Java/jre1.8.0_xxx/jre/lib/security` otherwise the test in the above page will fail.

-Build Bitsquare
+Build bisq
 -----------------

-### 8. Build final Bitsquare jar
+### 8. Build final bisq jar

-Now we have all prepared to build the correct Bitsquare jar.
+Now we have all prepared to build the correct bisq jar.

     $ mvn clean package -DskipTests -Dmaven.javadoc.skip=true